aybehrouz/argennon/proposal.md

 The first `invoke_external` is always a method invocation from Algorand's main smart contract which buys `fuel` by sending ALGOs to the fee sink account.
 The second `invoke_external` invokes the requested method.

 Every `AvmCall` transaction is required to exactly specify what heap pages it will access.
-This will enable validators to start retrieving required heap pages from available ZK-EDB servers as soon as they see a transaction, and they don't need to wait for receiving the new proposed block.
+This enables validators to start retrieving required heap pages from available ZK-EDB servers as soon as they see a transaction, and they won't need to wait for receiving the new proposed block.
 A transaction that tries to access a page that is not included in its `pageAccessList` field, will be rejected.
-Users could use smart contract oracles to find the list of heap pages that their transactions need.
+Users could use [smart contract oracles](#smart-contract-oracle) to find the list of heap pages that their transactions need.

 ## Smart Contract Oracle

 A smart contract oracle is a full AVM emulator that keeps a full local copy of AVM memory and can emulate AVM execution without accessing a ZK-EDB.
 Smart contract oracles can be used for reporting useful information about `AvmCall` transactions such as accessed AVM heap pages, exact amount of fuel used, etc.

 <!---
 h<sub>&theta;</sub>(x) = &pi;<sub>o</sub> x + &theta;<sub>1</sub>x